RealMasterGod/mern-blog-site/README.md

   ```bash
   npm run dev
   ```
+- Similarly open terminal in client folder and also create a .env file where you have to create a variable REACT_APP_BASE_URL and assign the url your api is running on.
+- Now in client folder just run the above two commands.
 - Now just click/copy the link that would appear in the console and paste on your browser and hit enter.
 That's it you can now see the project on your local machine.

 # 5. Status
-The project is completed.
-Further updates may only be minor bug fixes.
+The project is almost complete.
+There may be minor things that I can do and I will do when I get time.